David-N-Lopez/eCommerceDemoWebsite/readme.md

-# Gorilla UI Kit
+# Gorilla Interview Excercise

 ## Pre Conditions

-In Order to instantiate the Gorilla UI Kit, we need to make sure our local machine has Node.js and Grunt.js as dependencies.
+In Order to instantiate the Gorilla Interview Excercise, we need to make sure our local machine has Node.js and Grunt.js as dependencies.
 If you don't have those, you can use a command line in linux/Mac OS to install them, or download Node from their website and its package manager (npm).

 Before you try to install node, please verify whether you have it installed yet by executing the following test command: